andyt530/az2tf/README.md

 Running the tool required these steps:
 1. Unzip or clone this git repo into an empty directory
 1. login to the Azure cli2  (az login)
-1. run the tool giving the ID of a subscription as a paremeter  ./az2tf.sh  <Your subscription ID>
+1. run the tool giving the ID of a subscription as a paremeter  ./az2tf.sh  Your-subscription-ID

 Or for smaller tests where all resources are contained in a single Resource Group run

-./az2tf.sh <Your subscription ID>  <RG-Name>
+./az2tf.sh Your-subscription-ID  RG-Name

 ## Planned Additions